About "Chronic Tiredness" & Feeling

 Your Office Visit

 Your doctor will perform a complete physical examination, paying special attention to your heart, lymph nodes, thyroid, and nervous system.
 You will be asked questions about your medical history, symptoms, and your lifestyle, habits, and feelings.
+Click-here for Health Tip-of-the-Day.

 Questions may include: